msa03/QA_Final_Project_Spring_Petclinic/README.md

 ![app](https://github.com/msa03/QA_Final_Project_Spring_Petclinic/blob/f5b4aec74335db56e9842d655f570a9affc14ad3/Doc_images/Working%20App.png)

 ### Security
-In order to maintain strict and specific resource access on our AWS infastructure, IAM roles and groups were implemented on the primary account.
+To maintain strict and specific resource access on our AWS infrastructure, IAM roles and groups were implemented on the primary account.
 Each member of the team was assigned to a group containing only the necessary policies to deploy the resources required to run the application.

 ###  Future Improvements
 * work on our weakest areas